aresio/simpful/README.md

 Spolaor S., Fuchs C., Cazzaniga P., Kaymak U., Besozzi D., Nobile M.S.: Simpful: a user-friendly Python library for fuzzy logic, International Journal of Computational Intelligence Systems, 13(1):1687–1698, 2020
 [DOI:10.2991/ijcis.d.201012.002](https://doi.org/10.2991/ijcis.d.201012.002)

-## Usage example 1: tipping with Sugeno
+## Usage example 1: controlling a gas burner with a Takagi-Sugeno fuzzy system

 This example shows how to specify the information about the linguistic variables, fuzzy sets, fuzzy rules, and input values to Simpful.
 The last line of code prints the result of the fuzzy reasoning.